Eaglw/Chemical_Engineering/Colloids.md

 The key aspect is that they are *small enough to feel the* [[Thermal motion|thermal agitation]] *of the suspending medium*.

 ### Is there a range of length-scale to talk about colloidal particles?
 Colloidal particles do not have a fixed length scale, there are no absolute bounds.
-The colloidal nature of particles is determined by their behavior in relation to gravitational and fluid flow forces, which are *dependent on both the particle and the medium* in which they exist.
-In general, particles that exhibit [[Brownian motion|Brownian motion]] are classified as colloidal.
+The colloidal nature of particles is determined by their behavior in relation to gravitational and fluid flow forces, which are *dependent on both the particle and the medium* in which they exist. *In general, particles that exhibit [[Brownian motion|Brownian motion]] are classified as colloidal.*

-️
-We can't make any restrictions regarding the length scale of colloidal particles, there are no absolute bounds.
-That's because the colloidal nature of particles depends on how they behave respect to intertial or body forces, such as gravity and fluid flow, so it *depends on both the particles and the medium*.
-In general, we can say that particles that particles that go under the [[Brownian motion|Brownian motion]] are considered colloidal.
+## Colloidal stability